Our Year 6 Pupil Chaplains are:

 Each week, our children share the Wednesday Word in class and we hope you are enjoying sharing it with your child/children.

 Please let us know your thoughts on this - your feedback is always welcomed and appreciated.

-Please see below what the Wednesday Words this term will be:
+Please see below what the Wednesday Words this half term will be: